Skip to main content

 Amex's once-in-a-lifetime rule is the most consequential restriction — you can only earn the welcome bonus on a specific card once.
 Amex also limits you to 5 credit cards at a time.

-Key rule: Once per lifetime
+Check first: Once per lifetime

 Citi